Do you understand your company’s marketing performance? Do you know what makes your brand’s marketing efforts successful?

 Tracking KPIs also comes in handy when you need to automate repetitive tasks.
 You don’t need to spend your time and resources on certain events when they can be handled effectively using automation software, and your KPI marketing analytics will point you to these tasks.

 You also need your KPIs to find the areas you’re losing money.
 Poor-performing campaigns consume marketing dollars without a significant return on investment.
 Your KPIs will help you determine the campaigns behaving like this and should be stopped immediately to prevent further loss of company funds.

 Marketing KPIs will also let you know if you need more or less staff.
 By revealing your marketing team’s performance, it’ll help you decide if you need more staff on board to get the job done or if some of their tasks can be handled by automation software.

 Let’s now review the common KPIs you need to track in your marketing strategy.

 1. New leads/prospects

-This is the simplest marketing metric, but is still one worth watching.
+This is the simplest marketing metric, but it is still one worth watching.
 It indicates the number of new leads brought in by your marketing in a given period.

 To measure the number of leads generated, get the latest data from your pipeline management software, and filter the leads by date to determine the new leads generated in that period.
-You can improve the number of leads your marketing generates by creating SEO optimized content, increasing your budget for ad campaigns, and introducing new discount offers.
+You can improve the number of leads your marketing generates by creating SEO-optimized content, increasing your budget for ad campaigns, and introducing new discount offers.